This post may contain affiliate links. Please see the policies page for more information.

 - ***Aquafaba: Aquafaba is simply the liquid from canned chickpeas or garbanzo beans.
 For this recipe, the aquafaba needs to be room temperature.
 If it’s cold then it will cause the coconut butter to solidify and you won’t get the same spread of the cookie dough while it’s baking.

-- ****Non-Dairy Chocolate Chunks: You can use whatever kind of non-dairy chocolate you want, but if you want refined sugar-free non-dairy chocolate, then I recommend buying the chocolate bars by Hu Kitchen and chopping them up.
+- ****Non-Dairy Chocolate: You can use whichever kind of non-dairy chocolate you want, but if you want refined sugar-free non-dairy chocolate, then I recommend buying the chocolate bars by Hu Kitchen and chopping them up.
 You can also find other brands of non-dairy chocolate bars/chips that don’t contain refined sugar at most health food/natural grocery stores.

 - *****Baking Time: If you are making cookies that are smaller or larger than the recommended 3 tbsp. or 1/4 cup size scoop of cookie dough, then you may want to adjust the baking time.
 For larger cookies, allow an additional 2 – 3 minutes of baking to make sure the center is fully cooked.
 For smaller cookies, bake for 12 – 15 minutes or less if necessary.

 Want more sweets?
 Check out my recipe for Vegan Almond Butter Brownies!